-Dallas movie theater provides tissues for “Won’t You Be My Neighbor” film
+Dallas movie theater provides tissues for “Won’t You Be My Neighbor?” film

 DALLAS-- Mister Rogers' Neighborhood aired on PBS for more than three decades ago.
-Though the show hasn't aired new episodes since 2001, the legacy is bringing people to tears in the new film, Won't You Be My Neighbor.
+Though the show hasn't aired new episodes since 2001, the legacy is bringing people to tears in the new film, Won't You Be My Neighbor?.

 The movie takes an in depth look at the t.v. show and the iconic man behind it.
 Fred Rogers died in 2003 at the age of 74.
 Now, his mostly adult fan base is still impacted by his inspirational words.